QuickStat/quickstat/examples/plugins/rest/README.md

 npm run start:koa     # Koa Application
 ```

-After the application has been started the metrics will be exposed at `http://localhost:3242`, ready for scraping by Prometheus.Furthermore a simple rest api is exposed at `http://localhost:3032`, where requests will be executed in order to generate metrics.
+After the application has been started the metrics will be exposed at `http://localhost:3242`, ready for scraping by Prometheus.
+Furthermore a simple rest api is exposed at `http://localhost:3032`, where requests will be executed in order to generate metrics.

 # Disclaimer